programmer90000/driving/safety-and-your-vehicle.md

 ---

-### What measures can you take to discourage a thief from stealing your vehicle?
+## What measures can you take to discourage a thief from stealing your vehicle?

 Etching the registration number on the windows

 This is because it makes the vehicle easy to identify.

+---

+## Catalytic Converter

+A catalytic converter is an exhaust emission control device that converts toxic gases and pollutants in exhaust gas into less harmful pollutants by means of a chemical reaction.

+it is located in the exhaust system, between the engine (where the exhaust gases are created) and the muffler or silencer (which reduces noise), closer to the engine.

+It barely works when the engine is cold.
+Because of this, it is close to the engine so the high exhaust temperatures cause it to work efficiently.